 Getting clear on fats

 Moving on, let’s look at the national guideline on the subject of fats and health.
 I am sure for the past 30 years, you have been dutifully following the national dietary guidelines to cut out fats and eat high carbohydrate, low fat food choices.

 Yep, we know all about how fat has been demonised for decades, and that every product under the sun was turned into being fat free.
 We were not so sure this was a good thing and we rethought our practice here at 121 Dietitian as we realised the health of our patients was not improving but worsening due to “low fat everything”.
 The key here?
 Don’t be fooled into believing that foods labelled as ‘low fat’ are actually better for your health.

-Fats are no longer the demon but you do have to be aware that convenience foods, processed foods and take-away meals are meals that you should hold back on as they are fats created from hydrogenation and artificial saturation and are pro-inflammatory to the body.
-The fats you can seek to eat in a balanced programme are as tasty as: avocados, lean meat, poultry, eggs, fish, cheese, butter, semi-skimmed milk, nuts and seeds.
+Fats are no longer the demon but you do have to be aware that convenience foods, processed foods and take-away meals are meals that you should hold back on as they are fats created from hydrogenation and artificial saturation, interestification and are pro-inflammatory to the body.
+The fats you can seek to eat in a balanced programme are what you great grandparents ate and are as tasty as: avocados, lean meat, poultry, eggs, fish, cheese, butter, semi-skimmed milk, nuts and seeds.

 As Dietitians, we see hundreds of male and female patients for a plethora of medical related nutritional concerns.
 If not in clinic, we are working with sports people for endurance and performance enhancing bespoke nutrition, or we are out on the road regularly visiting businesses to optimise staff health and work performance.
 You may also see us in the media answering national queries.

 Nutrition is a vital piece of the jigsaw to feel alive, focused and ready for the day ahead.
 If you are not feeling this then you should question your overall health and lifestyle choices and really try to make some changes.